Distribution-free inference with hierarchical data: Hierarchical conformal prediction

 Consequently, as $B\rightarrow\infty$ in the Repeated Subsampling method, we would expect that the threshold $T$ constructed by ``Repeated sampling'' is approximately equal to the threshold $T$ constructed by HCP~\eqref{eqn:define_HCP}, and so the resulting prediction intervals should be approximately the same.
 In other words, for large $B$, we can view the Repeated Subsampling method as an approximation to HCP.

-In fact, we can actually derive a stronger result: under hierarchical exchangeability, Repeated Subsampling offers a theoretical guarantee of coverage at level $1-\alpha$, rather than the weaker $1-2\alpha$ result in existing work.
-(However, this new result requires exchangeability of the group sizes $N_k$, which the $1-2\alpha$ coverage result does not.)
+In fact, we can actually derive a stronger result: under hierarchical exchangeability, Repeated Subsampling offers a theoretical guarantee of coverage at level $1-\alpha$, rather than the weaker $1-2\alpha$ result in existing work (However, this new result requires exchangeability of the group sizes $N_k$, which the $1-2\alpha$ coverage result does not).
+Details are deferred to Appendix.